MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-callback-notifications.md

 | moDirectStatus | String | Possible values: <ul><li>Complete: Indicates that the user completed the purchase successfully.</li><li>ServiceError: Indicates that the user was unable to complete the purchase due to an MO service error.</li><li>InvalidSIM: Indicates that the ICCID passed to the portal was incorrect.</li><li>LogOnFailed: indicates that the user failed to log in to the MO portal.</li><li>PurchaseFailed: Indicates that the purchase failed due to a billing error.</li><li>ClientError: Indicates that invalid arguments were passed to the portal.</li>BillingError: Indicates that there was an error with the user billing.</li></ul> | "moDirectStatus":"Complete" |
 | planName | String | For a successful transaction, this field must not be empty and must provide a descriptive plan name.
 For an unsuccessful transaction, this field must be an empty string. | "planName":"2GB Monthly"|

-## Legacy control back notifications
+## Legacy callback notifications

-> [!Note]
+> [!NOTE]
-> This section is here as reference only.
-This notification is supported in Mobile Plans app, but the recommendation is not to implement them in new Mobile Plans implementations.
+> This section serves as reference only.
+While this notification is supported in Mobile Plans app, the recommendation is not to implement it in new Mobile Plans implementations.

 The notification to the Mobile Plans app should be sent using JavaScript with the following syntax: